Who doesn’t like saving a few quid… and having a poke around the car on a Saturday?

 Tire rotation – Rotating tires, we don’t actually rotate the tires.
 We rotate the wheels.
 Meaning we move the front wheel to the back and vice versa.

-Wash – This might not seem like an important maintenance chore, but just washing and cleaning your car’s exterior will make it look good and help prevent rust and corrosion.
+Wash – This might not seem like an important maintenance chore, but just washing and cleaning your car’s exterior will help prevent rust and corrosion.
 Wash your car using a car-specific shampoo, and then dry it with a microfiber cloth.
-Be sure to clean your car’s windows and mirrors regularly to ensure clear visibility while driving.

-Wiper replacement – Wiper blade replacement is important for maintaining good visibility while driving.
+Wiper replacement: Wiper blades are important for maintaining good visibility while driving.

 Wiper washer fluid top-up – Topping up your wiper washer fluid is important for maintaining good visibility while driving.
 Running out of fluid can lead to streaks, smearing, and reduced effectiveness, making it difficult to see the road.
 Topping it up regularly can improve safety and prevent accidents.